SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-19-unexpected-inspiration-on-russia.md

 It takes a lot to bring tears to my eyes at the words of a former athlete turned actor in movies I don't like turned politician for a party I don't like.
-But&hellip; give it up for Arnold, because these moments did it:
-- looking into his eyes at 3:39 when he expresses compassion for soldiers by asking them not to repeat the mistakes of his father, and
+But&hellip; give it up for Arnold, because looking into his eyes at those two moments did it.
+There's an awful lot of compassion for the pain of others, and a desire to help them do better.
+This is as we all _should_ feel toward each other.
-- at 8:38 when he says the protestors are his new heroes who have the strength of his childhood hero.

 Seems to me like a _very_ good message.
 I'd be fascinated to know what my Russian friends think of it.

 <iframe width="400" height="224" src="https://www.youtube.com/embed/x_P-0I6sAck" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 And that's not the first time he's hit the nail on the head.
 Here's a video he recorded after the events of 2021-Jan-06, when American Nazi sympathizers attempted to disrupt the official counting of the Electoral College.
 It's very personal: "I grew up in the ruins